samuelreichor/craft-loanwords/README.md

 ## Features

 - Manage and organize your loanwords effortlessly within Craft CMS.
-- Includes a Twig Extension to automatically wrap loanwords with a <span lang=""> tag for accessibility.
+- Includes a Twig Extension to automatically wrap loanwords with a tag for accessibility.
+- Customize default language tags and CSS classes for consistent styling.
+- Provides case-sensitive and case-insensitive options for flexible loanword matching.

 ## Requirements